OpenAgentsInc/openagents/resources/markdown/docs.md

 OpenAgents.com is a platform for building and commercializing AI agents using shared databases of skills and knowledge.

+It is under active development.
+All code is open source under AGPL3 [here](https://github.com/OpenAgentsInc/openagents).

 ## Concepts

 * The primary chat interface at OpenAgents.com allows users to interact with a variety of basic chat models and soon our